brendaninnis/brendan-innis/_posts/2019-11-09-connect-nearby-devices-part-1-local-networking-ios.md

 That covers the basic lifecycle of creating a socket to accept connections, and getting connected client sockets to read and write messages, but there is one more thing the host needs to do.

 In order for clients to connect, they need to know the ip address and port number of the host device.
-We can publish and discover our "service" over the network using [Bonjour](https://developer.apple.com/bonjour/), also known as zero-configuration networking.
+We can publish and discover our service over the network using [Bonjour](https://developer.apple.com/bonjour/), also known as zero-configuration networking.

 ## NetService

-As the host device, we will be publishing a "service" over the network that client devices will be able to discover.
+As the host device, we will be publishing a service over the network that client devices will be able to discover.
 We need to use the [NetService](https://developer.apple.com/documentation/foundation/netservice) class to accomplish this.
 First, create a new view controller property to reference an instance of `NetService`.

 ```swift
 var netService: NetService?